The Ultimate K-Swap Installation Guide

 OEM Parts List

-You will need these parts from a K-Series car at the bare minimum as a starting point.
+You will need these parts from a K-Series car, at a minimum, as a starting point.
 The list needs to include the following:

 In an ideal world, you can take as much as you can from the donor car, and all the parts above are the bare minimum you can get away with taking from the K-Series car.